yujinakayama/atom-auto-update-packages/README.md

 Just sit tight. :)

 `auto-update-packages` automatically checks for package updates every 6 hours.
-If any update is available, it installs them and notifies you via OS X Notification Center.
+If any updates are available, it installs them and notifies you via OS X Notification Center.

 Note that after the update you need to **Reload** (⌃⌥⌘L) to apply the updates to the opened Atom window.